vedi/knowledge-base/src/documents/samples/gameup.html.md

     //
     // An example of how a GameUp achievement might be triggered.
 This specific
-    // example achievement is triggered by exactly matching the current high
+    // example achievement is triggered by exactly matching any current high
     // score, but not beating it.
     //
     @Subscribe
     public void onScoreRecordReached(ScoreRecordReachedEvent event) {

         // We can only trigger achievements if we have a session.
         GameUpSession session = GameUpSessionHelper.getSession();
         if (session != null) {

+            // This particular achievement just requires that any score is
+            // matched, so we don't mind what the scoreId was.
             Achievement ach = session.achievement("gameup-achievement-id");
             if (ach != null) {
                 // If this is not null, it means the achievement was just